HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 I feel so tainted by my identity.
 By my actions until now.
 By my immersion in the gluey substance that surrounds me in my world.
 By the almost impossible task of purifying myself from it.

 I am Hagar.
-Like the Biblical Hagar, banished to the wilderness, and my soul lies on the burning sands craving a little water, so that I don't die of thirst—my great thirst for a pure spirit.
+Like the Biblical Hagar, banished to the wilderness, my soul lies on the burning sands craving a little water, so that I don't die of thirst—my great thirst for a pure spirit.

 But I am absolutely certain, dear Rabbi, that I will return to the home of the righteous Abraham.
 Once again I will wander in the barren world that I have been treading through for three decades, and I will carry great comfort with me.